-Sub-consolidation as an alternative to application on the individual basis
+4 Sub-consolidation as an alternative to application on the individual basis

-- 4.1 For firms that are subject to the leverage ratio capital requirement on an individual basis, the PRA will consider on a case-by-case basis replacing that requirement with a sub-consolidated requirement where a firm has subsidiaries that can be consolidated.
+4.1 For firms that are subject to the leverage ratio capital requirement on an individual basis, the PRA will consider on a case-by-case basis replacing that requirement with a sub-consolidated requirement where a firm has subsidiaries that can be consolidated.
 In such cases, a firm may apply to the PRA for a permission under section 144G of FSMA that (i) dis-applies the requirements on an individual basis; and (ii) provides for the requirements to apply on a sub-consolidated basis in relation to the firm, with such modifications as may be specified in that permission.
+Even in such cases, however, individual requirements would continue to apply to subsidiary firms meeting one of the thresholds within the proposed sub-consolidation group.
+In the PRA's approach, individual capital requirements ensure that capital can absorb losses where they occur.
+In the case of internationally active firms, this is also a Basel requirement.

-The PRA will consider the following conditions to assess whether to grant the application: - (i) the entities within the proposed sub-consolidation must be subsidiaries (as defined in the CRR) of the firm that is the ultimate parent of the sub-consolidation group.
+4.2 The PRA will consider the following conditions to assess whether to grant the application:

+- (i) the entities within the proposed sub-consolidation must be subsidiaries (as defined in the CRR) of the firm that is the ultimate parent of the sub-consolidation group.
 For example, this condition would be fulfilled when the firm at the top of the sub-consolidation group holds the majority of voting rights in the subsidiary undertaking, or is a member of the undertaking and has the right to appoint or remove a majority of the members of the management body of the subsidiary, or otherwise exercises dominant influence over the subsidiary undertaking, or it and the subsidiary undertaking are managed on an unified basis.
-The same conditions need to apply to all subsidiaries at each level of the sub-consolidation group; - (i) evidence that leverage ratio risks and capital can effectively be managed and reported at subconsolidated level: risk evaluation, measurement, and control procedures of the parent undertaking should cover the subsidiary, and the firm should be able to calculate the leverage ratio requirement and buffers (including a sub-consolidated CCyB) at sub-consolidated level; - (ii) evidence that effective governance is in place for the sub-group: the governance structure clearly allocates responsibilities for risk and capital decisions at sub-consolidated level for the firms included in the sub-consolidation; - (iii) effective supervisory cooperation, including information exchange, in the countries where the subsidiaries are located, and transparent regulation / adherence to Basel standards.
-This would allow the inclusion of US and EU subsidiaries, for example.
+The same conditions need to apply to all subsidiaries at each level of the sub-consolidation group; - (ii) evidence that leverage ratio risks and capital can effectively be managed and reported at subconsolidated level: risk evaluation, measurement, and control procedures of the parent undertaking should cover the subsidiary, and the firm should be able to calculate the leverage ratio requirement and buffers (including a sub-consolidated CCyB) at sub-consolidated level;